• Skip to primary navigation

 Chestnut flour.

-What is Chestnut Flour and How to Use It
+What is Chestnut Flour

 After trying chestnut flour in these paleo gingerbread cookies, you'll be won over to it, but you might wonder how else you can use it.
 Here are some facts about it to get you more acquainted with what it is and how you might incorporate it into your diet.

-1. Chestnut Flour--A Great Gluten-free Alternative Flour
+Chestnut Flour–A Great Gluten-free Alternative Flour

-Chestnut flour is a gluten free alternative to regular flour made from ground chestnuts.
+Chestnut flour is a gluten-free alternative to regular flour made from ground chestnuts.
 Chestnuts are dried and then made into sweet flavored flour in Italy for centuries.

 In Tuscany, chestnut flour is considered a staple food, and it is commonly called for in recipes such as: